 Village Museum (Muzeul National al Satului Dimitrie Gusti), the last stop of your guided tour, can be described as a time portal that takes you back to the authentic traditional Romanian villages from centuries ago.
-Being built in a unique architectural style, the museum is one of the first open-air ethnographic museums in the world and is one of the most visited cultural attraction in Romania.
+The museum is one of the first open-air ethnographic museums in the world.
+It is one of the most visited cultural attraction in Romania, being built in a unique architectural style.
 First opened in 1936, it contains 360 monuments and 60.000 objects in his collections.

 Located in the heart of Bucharest, near Herastrau Park, the museum is like a breath of fresh air in the noisy and busy surroundings.
 Here, as you walk around the premises, you will discover what traditional Romanian life looked like through a reconstructed village – with a church, a windmill, a watermill, plentiful folk arts, and hand-crafted decorations.
 The Village Museum is a unique attraction that cannot be missed.